 Combine butter, shortening, sugar, vanilla and almond extract in the bowl of an electric mixer.
 Beat until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.

 In a separate bowl, combine the flour and salt, and add to butter/sugar mixture alternately with 1 cup 7 UP, beating well after each addition.

 Spoon batter into prepared 10-inch tube pan, and bake for 1 hour and 45 minutes, or until cake tester comes out clean.
 Cool in pan on a wire rack for 10 minutes, then invert on serving plate and remove pan.

 While cake is cooling, make the glaze by stirring together the 1/4 cup 7 UP and 1/2 cup sugar in a saucepan.
 Bring to a boil over medium heat, and boil 1 to 2 minutes or until sugar is completely dissolved.
 Punch holes in top of warm cake with a toothpick.
 Spoon glaze over cake, and cool completely before serving.

 Prep time: 20 minutes; Cooking time: 1 hour 45 minutes; Total time: 2 hours 5 minutes

-Kitchen tools you'll need: 10-inch Tube Pan, Electric Mixer, Mixing Bowls, Rubber Spatula, Wire Cooling RacksTo finish, consider pouring some strawberry glaze on a slice.
+Kitchen tools you'll need: 10-inch Tube Pan, Electric Mixer, Mixing Bowls, Rubber Spatula, Wire Cooling RacksTo finish, dust with confectioner's sugar, or pour some strawberry glaze on a slice.

 The serving dishes in our photograph are Fiesta dinnerware.